-Internships are directed learning in a professional work environment or non profits organization related to the Visual Arts field.
+Internships are directed learning in a professional work environment or non-profits organization related to the Visual Arts field.
 Limited to Art majors and minors.
-Proposals for an Internship may require the prior approval of the Chair of the Department and may require the approval of the Vice President for Academic Affairs.
+Proposals for an Internship require the prior approval of the Chair of the Department and the Vice President for Academic Affairs.
 Additional costs may apply when studies involve travel or off-campus settings.

-Subject to rules and regulations on page 61 Internship Externships.
+Subject to rules and regulations on page 63 Internship Externships.